nitkizs/test/test.md

   Contains only unique images from the existing dataset after duplicate removal

 These XML files are used to finalize dataset selection and retrieve the corresponding filtered images.

+### **Additional requirements**

+- Based on the requirement of the project, the data can be sampled using a constant sampling rate.
+- This can be achieved using the script [create-cvat-xml-6-frame.py](create-cvat-xml-6-frame.py).
+- The constant sampling rate needs to be calculated based on the project requirement.